 2. Try Out a GND Filter

-Speaking of filters, summer’s a great time to try out a GND filter.
-A GND filter, or graduated neutral density filter allows you to capture images where the sky requires one exposure and the ground something different; especially ideal for sunsets, or any scenic shot that involves a bright sky and a darker foreground.
+Speaking of filters!
+Summer is a great time to try out a GND filter.
+A GND filter, or graduated neutral density filter, allows you to capture images where the sky requires one exposure and the ground something different; especially ideal for sunsets or any scenic shot that involves a bright sky and a darker foreground.

 3. Capture Golden Hour Shots

-The golden hour; that time of day just after sunrise and again just before sunset is a much-sought-after time of day for photographers.
-During golden hour, the sun casts a beautiful warm glow on everything, resulting in images with a rich, golden hue.
+The golden hour, that time of day just after sunrise and again just before sunset, is a much-sought-after time of day for photographers.
+The sun casts a beautiful warm glow on everything during golden hour, resulting in images with a rich, golden hue.

 4. Head to the Beach